 The President and Chief Executive Officer (CEO) is involved in the recommendation of certain compensation arrangements for approval by the Compensation Committee.
 The CEO, with the assistance of the Chief Administrative Officer, annually reviews the performance of the executive officers and is involved in formulating recommendations regarding equity compensation for the executive officers (other than himself, whose performance is reviewed, and compensation determined, by the Compensation Committee).
 The CEO presents his conclusions and recommendations regarding annual compensation and annual incentive opportunity amounts for the executive officers to the Compensation Committee for its consideration and approval.
-The Compensation Committee can exercise its discretion in accepting, rejecting and/or modifying any such executive compensation recommendations, subject, in each case, to any applicable limits contained in any plan or agreements applicable to such awards.
-All compensation decisions with respect to the compensation of the CEO are made by the Compensation Committee, which consults with the other non-management directors and outside advisors to the extent it deems appropriate.
+The Compensation Committee can exercise its discretion in accepting, rejecting and/or modifying any such executive compensation decisions with respect to the compensation of the CEO are made by the Compensation Committee, which consults with the other non-management directors and outside advisors to the extent it deems appropriate.
 The Chief Administrative Officer assists the CEO and the Compensation Committee by providing them with market data and other reference materials.